-Purim — A Celebration of Bravery & Deliverance from Destruction
+Purim Holiday — A Celebration of Bravery & Deliverance from Destruction

 Though the revelry is often compared to our American Halloween or Mardi Gras, the inspiration for this early spring holiday (held the 14th day of the month of Adar on the Jewish calendar) is actually quite serious: a time of grave danger for the Jewish people, and an inspiring Jewish woman—Esther—who displayed great faith and courage to save them.

 , it is traditional to eat foods that have "hidden" ingredients to symbolize the hidden miracles that God performed on behalf of His people.
-Another favorite Purim
+A favorite Purim

-treat are cookies named after the villain of the story, Haman.
-Try one or more of these with your family!
+treat are Hamantaschen cookies named after the villain of the story, Haman.
+Try this delicious recipe for Purim